scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_features.rst

 Further, we can set ``scale`` and ``spot_scale`` arguments to change how the crops are generated.
 For more details on the crop computation, see also :ref:`sphx_glr_auto_examples_image_compute_crops.py`.

-- Use ``mask_circle=True, scale=1, spot_scale=1``, if you would like to get features that are calculated only from tissue in a Visium spot
+  - Use ``mask_circle = True, scale = 1, spot_scale = 1``, if you would like to get features that are calculated
+    only from tissue in a Visium spot.
-- Use ``scale=X``, with `X < 1`, if you would like to downscale the crop before extracting the features
+  - Use ``scale = X``, with `X < 1`, if you would like to downscale the crop before extracting the features.
-- Use ``spot_scale=X``, with `X > 1`, if you would like to extract crops that are X-times the size of the Visium spot
+  - Use ``spot_scale = X``, with `X > 1`, if you want to extract crops that are X-times the size of the Visium spot.

-Let us extract masked and scaled features and compare them
+Let us extract masked and scaled features and compare them.

+We subset ``adata`` to the first 50 spots to make the computation of features fast.
+Skip this step if you want to calculate features from all spots.

 ..
-GENERATED FROM PYTHON SOURCE LINES 102-142
+GENERATED FROM PYTHON SOURCE LINES 101-138

 .. code-block:: default

-    # We subset adata to the first 50 spots to make the computation of features fast.
-    # Skip this step if you want to calculate features from all spots
     adata_sml = adata[:50].copy()

     # calculate default features